liamoc/learn-you-an-agda/pages/proofs.md

 Implication
 -----------

-What if we wanted to prove a more complicated proposition than the one above?
+What if we wanted to talk about more interesting propositions in Agda?
 If we wanted to show an implication, for example?
 In Agda, an implication proposition corresponds to a *function type*.

 When we prove an implication, say `A ⇒ B`, we assume the premise (`A`) to be true, and from there try and derive the conclusion (`B`).
 If we think in terms of proof by construction, this is